Atmosphere-IoT-Framework/edge-engine-arduino/README.md

 ### Arduino example
 The Arduino example is slightly different from the PC one.
 Since the program is supposed to be used with an ESP32 board, the Wi-Fi connection is supported so that the board itself connects to a given SSID and, if the connection is lost, it also tries to reconnect.
 Besides, this example uses three real sensors retrieving motion, light and temperature.
-The interfacing with Atmosphere is the same as the PC example.
+The interfacing with Measurify is the same as the PC example.
 In order to have the ESP32 development kit you have to install it form the Arduino IDE board manager.
 If you don't find it you will probably have to set an additional URL for the board manager: <https://dl.espressif.com/dl/package_esp32_index.json>
 ### Implementation for other devices
 If you want to use Edge Engine for your personal device, first you need to manage HTTP requests, so we suggest the use of a dedicated library.